Benefits of an apprenticeship

 While on your apprenticeship, you'll be treated like a regular employee of the company in that you'll get a certain amount of paid holiday per year in addition to bank holidays.
 Your entitlement may vary depending on your employment and training agreement, but by law you are entitled to at least 20 days.
 You may also be able to take some time off for study leave in addition to your usual paid leave, but this is up to your employer and depends on the type of job you have.

-One of the largest advantages of getting the qualifications you need in your field, while being able to put the skills you learn into practise at the same time, is that someone will always be on-hand to show you how things are done.
+One of the largest advantages of getting the qualifications you need in your field, while being able to put the skills you learn into practice at the same time, is that someone will always be on-hand to show you how things are done.
 If you have any questions about techniques, terminology or anything related to the industry, you can instantly ask your manager.
-Asking questions, taking on more responsibility and trying new things will help you get better in your apprenticeship
+Asking questions, taking on more responsibility and trying new things will help you get better in your apprenticeship.

 Good career prospects